 New Student Orientation

-Is the two-day New Student Orientation (NSO) mandatory for all new students?
+Is the two-day SPLASH mandatory for all new students?

-Yes, all incoming students with less than six transfer credits are required to attend the two-day New Student Orientation.
-College Now credits do not count towards the six transfer credits.
-All segments of the two-day NSO are mandatory and attendance is taken at each segment of the orientation program.
-Any incoming student with more than six transfer credits and students participating in the Verrazano School, Macaulay Honors College, Teacher’s Academy, enrolled through a Network program, and students participating in the ARC (Adults Returning to the Classroom) are exempted from the two-day orientation requirement, but may have to fulfill orientation requirements within their individual programs.
-Students participating in these programs should consult with their program advisors regarding their program requirements.
-Transfer students with more than six credits are not required to attend the two-day NSO.
-However, some programs at CSI may have a mandatory transfer orientation.
+All incoming students with less than six transfer credits are required to attend SPLASH.
+College Now credits do not count towards the six transfer credit transfer exemption.
+All segments of the two-day program are mandatory and attendance is taken at each segment of the program.
+Incoming students with more than six transfer credits and students participating in the Verrazano School, Macaulay Honors College, Teacher’s Academy, Veterans, and students enrolled through a Network program (1199 union) are exempted from the two-day requirement, but may have to fulfill orientation requirements within their individual programs.
+Students participating in these programs should consult with their program advisers regarding their program requirements.
+All incoming students must register and complete SPLASH in order to enroll for their first semester of classes.

 Do I have to pay an orientation fee?